eford/ExoplanetsSysSim.jl/README.md

 The package is still considered experimental, while we work to implement a generic framework.

 # How to get started:
-* Create github.com account, and (until it's made public) get permission to access this repository
-* Make sure you have julia and git installed, and an ssh key
+* Make sure you have julia and git installed.
+* If you want to use ssh keys instead of https authentication, then:
+  * setup a local ssh key
-* Person Icon (upper right), Settings, SSH & GPG keys, New SSH Key.
+  * Tell Github about your ssh key:  Person Icon (upper right), Settings, SSH & GPG keys, New SSH Key.
 Entry a name in the title box and paste the contents of `cat ~/.ssh/id_rsa.pub` into the "Key" box.
 Add SSH Key.
-* Install this repo as a package and it's non-standard dependencies (ABC, CORBITS)
+* Install the ExoplanetsSysSim repo as a Julia package using the following julia command.
+The setup script below will attempt to install two related packages (ABC, CORBITS) that are often used in combination with ExoplanetsSysSim.
 ```
 #!julia

-   julia
+   #julia
    Pkg.clone("git@github.com:eford/ExoplanetsSysSim.jl.git")
    include(joinpath(Pkg.dir(),"ExoplanetsSysSim/src/setup.jl"))